Charles " BIG MIKE" Elston- City Of Salem Fire Department & Kentland Vol. Fire Department

 Zach Schleiffer is with the Bonita Springs Fire Control and Rescue District in Bonita Springs, Florida and a member of Florida Urban Search and Rescue Task Force 6 and is a volunteer with the Bladensburg Volunteer Fire Department.
 Zach is a “truck guy” through and through .
 Zach believes that the back bone of our trade is forged on the training ground and that there is no substitute for realistic and relevant training.
 Zach is a student of the craft who continues to work hard for THEM, the mission, and his crew.
 Zach is humbled to have been given the opportunity to work with you and pass on much of what his mentors have passed on to him.

 Monty Coleman- Forest VFD Bedford County

 Monty entered the Fire Service in August of 1989 with the Forest Volunteer Fire Department, in 2006 he was appointed to Battalion Chief of Special Operations Command for Bedford County Fire and Rescue.
 He is currently serving as the District Fire Chief at Forest VFD, and is an active instructor for Bedford County Fire Academy, and is the lead instructor for the Bedford County Technical Rescue School.
 Monty has been the recipient of the Bedford County Fire and Rescue Life Saving Meritorious Award in 2006 and 2015.

-John Burruss - Charlottesville Fire Department
+John Burruss - Charlottesville Fire Department ( Retired)

 John experience in fire and rescue service spans more than 33 years.
 I'm a career master firefighter with substantial experience in emergency medical and rescue services.
 I'm particularly interested in heavy and technical rescue program instructional development, management and course delivery on the local, state and national level.